jnaraujo/mcprotocol/README.md

-# Minecraft Protocol Implementation from scratch in Go
+# McProtocol - A Minecraft Protocol implementation in Go
 This is a Minecraft Protocol implementation from scratch in Go.
 It is a work in progress and is not yet complete.
 The goal is to implement the Minecraft Protocol in Go, and to provide a simple API for interacting with the Minecraft server.

 ## Resources